ysfmh14/enhanced-lm-masking-implementation/README.md

 ![Aperçu du pipeline](images/SM-NonLex-TFIDF.PNG)

 ## 📊 Results
-We evaluated our approach using:
+We evaluated our approach in a One Heaalth Context using:

- - **Domains:** Biomedical, Plant Health, Syndromic Surveillance
+ - **Domains:** Integratd Health and Epidemic misinformation
  - **Models:** `bert-base-uncased`, `allenai/scibert_scivocab_uncased`,`dmis-lab/biobert-base-cased-v1.1`

 Results showed consistent improvements in classification accuracy across all tested domains and models.